microsoft/aitour-interact-with-llms/lab/Workshop Instructions/02_Text_Generation.md

 > [!NOTE]
 > **Retrieval-Augmented Generation (RAG)** is an AI technique that combines a language model with a search system to provide more accurate and detailed information.
 In a RAG pattern, the system usually retrieves relevant information from a database and then uses it to help generate more informed and contextually accurate text responses.
 For the sake of this lab, we will simulate the retrieval process, by providing the model with a set of facts about the business in the prompt.

 Added knowledge can be provided always through the System message.
-So, let's add to the current System message.
-Insert the information below at the end of the existing System Prompt, and then click **Apply changes**.
+So, let's update the System message.
+Clear the existing system message and insert the information below and then click **Apply changes**.

 ```
 ## Business Information